In challenging economic times like we saw in 2020, low-risk investment strategies can be very appealing.

 They also sell their own brands of essential items.

-This company has been able to adapt to the challenges of the pandemic very well, offering new online ordering systems.
+This company adapted to the challenges of the pandemic very well, being one of the first to offer online ordering systems.

 These stores are also staples in their communities, providing essential items for people who might not be able to afford expensive delivery services.

-Their current share price is also very affordable, especially given the brand’s current market performance.
+Their current share price is also very affordable, especially given the brand’s recent market performance.

 Consumers are going to continue to need groceries and other essential goods regardless of the current market.